Why Your Will Should Include Your Business Succession PlanShare this post

 Why do you need a business succession plan?

 Most business owners have worked hard to build their business.
 You likely have developed a certain reputation and instilled certain values in your work.
-If you have a business succession plan, you can ensure that the business is managed according to your desires.
-You can set forth what individuals are to be involved and what is to be done with the business.
+If you have a business succession plan, you can ensure that the organization is managed according to your desires.
+You can set forth what individuals are to be involved and what is to be done with leadership and other directives.

 Through a business plan, you can ensure that the business either continues according to you wishes or that it is wound up in such a way that protects the persons you care about.
 If you do not have a business succession plan, then a court may dictate how things are to be handled.
 This can result in contention and expense.